pumapaul/Spenderino/README.md

 ## Getting started

+* Install Java 11 - it's a prerequisite for Kotlin Multiplatform
 * Clone the repository
 * Import the project into Android Studio.
   We generally use the latest version, if not explicitly specified otherwise